European Higher Education Area: European Universities initiative

 In 2017, the European Union launched the European Universities initiative through the Erasmus+ programme, with "the ambition to support at least 60 European Universities alliances involving more than 500 higher education institutions by mid-2024".
 The first 19 alliances were launched in 2019, followed by 24 in a second round in 2020, and further rounds in 2022, 2023 and 2024, leading to 64 European Universities alliances covering over 560 institutions across 35 European countries, including all 27 EU member states, as of 2024.
 A further nine proposed alliances were awarded the 'seal of excellence' quality label but not funded through Erasmus+.
 European University alliances also include over 2,000 associate partners, which can include higher education institutions from other (non-Erasmus+) EHEA countries as well as non-educational partners such as private sector companies and public authorities.

 In 2023, the European Commission announced over €3 million in funding to support universities from Ukraine and the western Balkans joining European Universities alliances as associate members, leading to almost 30 Ukrainian universities joining alliances in that round.
 However, the UK and Switzerland, which do not participate in Erasmus+, have only limited involvement as universities from those countries have to pay a membership fee and are limited to being associated partners.
+The UK will rejoin Erasmus+, including the European Universities alliances, in 2027.
+Switzerland also plans to rejoin Erasmus+ from 2027.